Please download the Call for New Project Proposals 2021-2023

-The Nordic Summer University (NSU) call for project proposals for study circles to be active 2020-2022 is now open.
-We seek proposals for new scholarly networks addressing issues in contemporary culture and society in critical perspectives.
+The Nordic Summer University (NSU) call for project proposals for study circles to be active 2021-2023 is now open.
+We seek proposals for new scholarly networks addressing critical issues in culture and society.
 Founded in 1950, NSU is an independent, non-profit scholarly institution that provides platforms for networks across disciplines in the Nordic and Baltic regions.
 NSU is funded by the Nordic Council of Ministers.
 The activities of NSU are based on three concepts:

 Research: NSU provides frameworks for critical scholarship with relevance for culture and society, where scholars and practitioners explore ideas and develop knowledge on equal footing.